 There’s a common misconception that PMI is for the lifetime of the loan; however, as long as you haven’t chosen a lender-paid PMI option, you may be eligible to get out of PMI through refinancing to another lender or meeting other requirements.

 For example, some lenders automatically offer PMI cancellation when the loan-to-value ratio of your loan reaches a certain threshold—often when your principal is paid down to 80% of the original purchase price.
 If you’re looking for a quick way to cash out and cancel your PMI, you may be able to get to that 80% LTV ratio sooner if your home appraises at a higher value which boosts your equity.

 If you know that you’re going to want to get out of your PMI as quickly as possible, make sure that your loan provider allows you to do so and what their guidelines are.
 It’s also critical that you ensure that your lender will allow you to pay down your principal aggressively, since some mortgages cap how much extra you can pay towards the principal each year.

 The bottom line

 While it’s true that PMI is money you don’t get back, if you view PMI as a small fee to get into homeownership sooner, it becomes much easier to stomach.
-Especially if you live in an expensive area of the country and want to take advantage of low-interest rates this year, PMI may be necessary in order to get into homeownership sooner.
+Especially if you live in an expensive area of the country and want to take advantage of low interest rates this year, PMI may be necessary to get into homeownership sooner.
 Just make sure to talk to your lender about what sorts of requirements there are to eliminate PMI so you know that option is open after you close on your new home.